 We all become run-down now and then due to the stresses of everyday life and the demands of our busy schedules.
-Over extended periods this can overburden our bodies, creating a situation that’s not so easy to bounce back from.
+Over extended periods of time this can overburden our bodies, creating a situation that’s not so easy to bounce back from.
 In particular the adrenal glands, being in charge of the release of various stress hormones, can become exhausted and unable to effectively do their job.
 This is referred to as “adrenal fatigue.”
 When this happens, our fatigue can become chronic and be joined by other symptoms such as pain and inflammation.

 The underlying signs of adrenal fatigue as seen through diurnal cortisol testing.

 The adrenal glands have many functions, including the secretion of cortisol and other hormones in response to stress.
 Stress comes in many forms: physical, psychological, emotional, mechanical, chemical, environmental, etc. It can come from an emotional trigger like a fight with a loved one or trouble at work.
 It can also come from a physical trigger like an injury or motor vehicle accident.

 When prompted by pain or inflammation cortisol is released from the adrenal glands into the blood.
 Cortisol modifies the inflammatory pathways resulting in a decrease in inflammation and pain.
 When a drop in blood sugar occurs cortisol is secreted to help balance the levels of sugar in the blood.
 Cortisol is also released from the adrenal glands in a 24-hour daily rhythm with a burst in the morning to help us awake and a decrease in the evening to help us sleep.

 When adrenal glands are required to secrete at high levels for extended periods of time due to prolonged stress, pain, or blood sugar imbalances, they can become fatigued or begin to secrete cortisol at lower levels.
 When this occurs it is common to see an increase in fatigue, pain and/or inflammation.